 How to Connect to a hosted MySQL Server

-- Fill in the list details and mail account settings as described in the
+- Fill in the required details and test the connection.
+If everything

 The "Data Source Name" is the name, which identifies the connection.
 You can type in any name here, e.g. "MyConnection".